EdwinGenti/Python-Public_Domain_Extraction__Complex/README.md

 <br>
 This program can be used by cities to know the public available parcels which can be use to development projects, using the parameters listed below.
 <br>
-The script is based on a schema created by Thibault Lecourts, my university professor
+The script is based on a schema created by Thibault Lecourts, my university professor in Avignon
 <br />